 A: Bishops Weed, Goutweed, or Aegopodium podograria, is one of the most aggressive plants in the garden.
 (The variegated one is called Snow-on-the Mountain.)
 Most people have a very hard time getting rid of it because it’s in and around the stems and roots of other desired plants.
 It’s one of the plants that can hitch-hike on home-dug specimens, unfortunately making gardeners cautious of plant sales.

 Goutweed is on the invasive plant list in many states.
 It is finally listed in Maine.
-Here’s the fact sheet about goutweed we often send to clients.
+Here’s the fact sheet about goutweed (PDF) we often send to clients.
 It lists different mechanical and physical control methods, which should always be tried before chemical controls.

 When using chemical controls, always follow label instructions.

 Translocated herbicides are not effective in the spring, when energy is flowing UP from the roots to the leaves.
 They work only when the plant is photosynthesizing completely (after June 10 and into early fall) and all energy is going DOWN from the leaves to the roots, translocating the poison with it.
 If you tire the plants out first (cut, pull, weed whack), the herbicide will be even more effective.
 The same applies to poison ivy and other plants with perennial roots.